Kudryavets/funda_assessment/QUESTIONS_README.md

 As a two-sided marketplace, platform should ensure that networking effects work.
 That mean that the platform aims to maintain the optimal rate of content creators and content consumers, so that consumers would have enough content they'd like to consume, content creators would have enough consumers to make profit out of partnership with the platform.
-No less the platform would like to make money out of interactions on the platform, so platform will have its own set of metrics.
+No less the platform would like to make money out of interactions between creators and consumers, so the platform will have its own set of metrics.

 The author proposes to track the following types of metrics for content producers:
 1. Publisher acquisition